betterscientificsoftware/bssw.io/Events/hpcbp-063-temporalanalysis.md

 :--- | :---
 Webinar Title | Acquisition and Analysis of Times Series of Satellite Data in the Cloud – Lessons from the Field Date and Time | 2022-05-11 01:00 pm EDT
-Presenter | Marisol Garcia-Reyes (Farallon Institute) Registration, Information, and Archives | 	<https://ideas-productivity.org/resources/series/hpc-best-practices-webinars/#webinar063>
+Presenter | Marisol García-Reyes (Farallon Institute) Registration, Information, and Archives | 	<https://ideas-productivity.org/resources/series/hpc-best-practices-webinars/#webinar063>

 **Webinars are free and open to the public, but advance registration is required through the Event website.
 Archives (recording, slides, Q&A) will be posted at the same link soon after the event.**